-35. The environmental aspect of the inland navigation needs to be vigorously addressed at the pan-European level.
+42. The environmental aspect of the inland navigation needs to be vigorously addressed at the pan-European level.
 In this area, building on the work of the River Commissions for navigation and environment of the Danube, the Rhine and the Sava, pan-European guidelines, recommendations or standard procedures to measure the environmental impact of IWT should be developed and could possibly be enshrined at a later stage into existing international agreements.

-- 36. Moreover, the results of regional studies and meetings on the impact of climate change on IWT infrastructure, such as the studies and conferences organized by CCNR, should be widely disseminated. - 37.
-Finally, the short and long-term consequences of national, regional or EU environmental legislation should be analyzed well in advance to evaluate its impact on IWT and to allow the sector to keep its competitive edge as an environmentally-friendly mode of transport.
-Dialogue and cooperation between national and regional navigation authorities and the river protections commissions should be strengthened to identify possibilities for joint studies and other actions.
+- 43. Moreover, the results of regional studies and meetings on the impact of climate change on IWT infrastructure, such as the studies and conferences organized by CCNR, should be widely disseminated. - 44.
+Finally, the short and long-term consequences of national, regional or EU environmental legislation should be analyzed for its impact on IWT and to allow the sector to keep its competitive edge as an environmentally-friendly mode of transport.
+Dialogue and cooperation between national and regional navigation authorities and the river protection commissions should be strengthened to identify possible joint studies and other actions.

-- (a) Encourage active participation of UNECE member countries in the global United Nations Development Account project "Facilitating Climate Change Mitigation in Transport through Addressing its Energy-Environment Linkage", making use of the expertize available in UNECE member countries, River Commissions, inter-governmental and non-governmental organizations; - (b) Maintain a register of pertinent studies and events in cooperation with the EU, River Commissions, river protection commissions and other international competent bodies; - (c) Continue to support the activities of UNECE and the River Commissions in waste management, reduction of pollution by inland vessels and other environment related issues.
+- (a) Encourage active participation of UNECE member countries in the global United Nations Development Account project "Facilitating Climate Change Mitigation in Transport through Addressing its Energy-Environment Linkage", making use of the expertise available in UNECE member countries, River Commissions, inter-governmental and non-governmental organizations; - (b) Maintain a register of pertinent studies and events in cooperation with the EU, River Commissions, river protection commissions and other international competent bodies; - (c) Continue to support the activities of member States, the European Commission and the River Commissions aimed at adapting IWT to the impact of the climate change, at managing waste and reducing pollution by inland vessels and other environment related issues; - (d) Support and encourage research and innovation activities, aimed at maintaining and further increasing the IWT competitive edge in environmental performance, including inter alia research on alternative fuels for inland vessels.